EngineerKamesh/igb/Readme.md

 ### Topics Covered

 A list of topics covered in the book, along with some animated gif previews, [is available here](Previews.md).

+### Errata List

+[A list of errata](https://github.com/EngineerKamesh/igb/Errata.md) will be maintained to inform readers of errors and typos found in the book.